Ridwan230/pytorch-classification-weight-excitation/README.md

-# ImageNet Classification with Weight Excitation
+# ImageNet Classification with Weight Excitation (MWE / LWE)
 This project is our implementation of Weight Standardization for ImageNet classification with ResNet and ResNeXt.
 The project is forked from pytorch-classification.
 Their original README.md is appended at the end.

 It is an unofficial implementation of the "Weight Excitation: Built-in Attention Mechanisms in Convolutional Neural Networks" paper.
 The link is as follows: